rearc-data/aws-data-exchange-provider-data-plane-configuration/README.md

     <img src="./rearc_logo_rgb.png" alt="Rearc Logo" title="Rearc Logo" height="52" />
 </a>

-# Rearc Data Platform - Data Plane
+# Rearc Data Platform - Data Plane Configuration
 This repository includes all the resources and code required to get onboarded on the Rearc Data Platform.

 ## What is this?
-Rearc provides a data platform for data providers which dramatically simplifies providing data products via AWS Data Exchange (ADX).
+Rearc provides a data platform for data providers which simplifies providing data products via AWS Data Exchange (ADX).

 The platform publishes data and handles rate-limiting to avoid exceeding ADX's service limits, logging of publish operations, and insights for data providers.